christoshrousis/christos-hrousis-2020/content/blog/09-a-sane-docker-deployment-strategy-for-wordpress/index.md

 <p style="margin-bottom:0.5rem;font-weight:bold;text-transform:uppercase;">A note on Redis.</p>

 Redis is a key value store for object caching, to help reduce load on your database server.
 Typically, adding Redis may over complicate your installation, and may surface some hard to debug issues.
-By using Varnish, and if required a dedicated Load Balancer in future, you can avoid calls to the Application Layer enough that you can subsequently reduce load on the Database Layer.
+By using Varnish, and if required a dedicated more sophisticated Load Balancing server setup in future, you can avoid calls to the Application Layer enough that you can subsequently reduce load on the Database Layer.

 <h2 style="margin-bottom:0.5rem;">Setup</h2>

-Online, you can find anecdotes of the above setup running on 2 droplets(machines) on DigitalOcean, but a faster setup, that can reduce server load can be achieved by adding a third NGINX
+Online, you can find anecdotes of the above setup running on 2 droplets (machines/servers) on DigitalOcean, but a faster setup, that can reduce server load can be achieved by adding a third NGINX+Varnish as a Load Balancer + HTTP Cache.

 <span style="max-width: 375px; margin: 0 auto; display: block;">![A sane deployment strategy for WordPress](./a-sane-deployment-strategy-for-wordpress.svg)</span>

+On the surface this is a little intimidating on the surface.
+But you can deploy the above on a single server with docker compose.
+In a future blog post we will be looking at how to put together a few containers in docker, to emulate the above setup.

+If you're looking for more on this now, you can start with the following reference I found, which is a basis for the above suggestion, it's from 2017 but it's still valid for today.
+[Reference](https://evervee.me/tech-work/wordpress-ssl-php-fpm-nginx-varnish-nginx-sandwich/)